 Step away from the Googled jokes.
 Yes, it’s tempting but wedding one-liners are just not on these days.
 Living through coronavirus has been no laughing matter of course, but find the humour in the reality of your relationship.

 Ask yourself lots of questions.
-When does your wife make you laugh?
+How does your wife make you laugh?
 What do you regularly ‘debate’?
 What do you do that annoys her?